 Humans have been on the face of the earth for almost 4 million years, and there has never been enough food.
 Our human race depended on the “survival of the fittest”.
 The only way of meeting days ends was hunting for food all day which meant that all they did all day ensured burning calories.
 But, now humans don’t have a way of cutting out their food desires and Calories have now become a one-way process with no burning of them but only an intake.

 Interestingly, the most overlooked factors of obesity, also causing the astounding increase in rates of obesity are stress and fear.
-Cortisol, released by the adrenal glands, is a hormone that regulate food intake.
+Cortisol, released by the adrenal glands, is a hormone that regulates food intake.
 Stress caused increased release of cortisol that keeps telling our brain to eat and our belly to store food.
 The standard and accepted causes of America’s obesity crisis are an increasingly sedentary lifestyle coupled with poor eating habits.

 The film also addresses the relationship between government health recommendations and the food industry.
-The experts express their fear over the proportion of increased production of corn and obesity risk.
+The experts expressed their fear over the proportion of increased production of corn and obesity risk.
 The corn produced by farmers merely benefits the federal government and only causes obesity among people.
 The people with the least money are eating the most calories.
 The big stores promote high-calorie food for the cheaper money.
 Today, the fruits and vegetable cost more than the packaged and canned food.

 The vending machines in the schools are the biggest helpers for the obesity in the children.
 They generate money, and the children become fatter.
 The California Governor banned the vending machines in the schools saying that schools can get money by not making the children obese.
 The irresistible ads by the food industry lure children into their trap and cause obesity.
 Children watch fifty-one hours of television ads alone each year.
 Each Saturday, children, watch one food commercial every five minutes.